Copyright © 2007-2012 BugzillaMetrics Contributors

 The metrics displayed on the "Common Metrics" tab page of the BugzillaMetrics frontend can be edited by changing the entries in the metrics database table.
 The typical way to do this would be to save your query from the frontend, then use an SQL statement like the following to copy this query into the metrics table.

-INSERT INTO metrics SELECT name, description, query AS metric,
+INSERT INTO metrics SELECT name, description, query AS metric, chart from queries where id=1234

 BugzillaMetrics supports the evaluation of custom fields defined in your Bugzilla installation.
 The following types of custom fields can be evaluated: FreeText, SingleSelect, MultiSelect, LargeTextbox, and DateTime.